 Contents - Index

 EES allows the use of array variables.
 EES array variables provide the array index in square brackets, e.g., X and Y[6,2].
 In most ways, array variables are just like ordinary variables.
 Each array variable has its own guess value, lower and upper bounds and display format.
 However, simple arithmetic operations are supported for array indices so that the use of array variables can be more convenient in some problems.
 The Insert/Modify Array command provides an easy way to enter the values of an array.
-A detailed discussion of the use of array variables appears in Chapter 7 of the manual.
+A detailed discussion of the use of array variables appears in Section 1.7 of the Mastering EES ebook.
 Array range notation can be used to simplify passing of array variables to functions and procedures.

 The index value of an array can be any one of the following:

 ii) an EES variable that has previously been set to a value

 iii) an EES variable that is set to a value in the Parametric table

 A convenient shorthand method for entering multiple array values uses Array Range Notation as follows:

 Array variables may be used in the Main program, as well as in EES internal functions, procedures, subprograms and modules.
 The values of all variables including array variables are normally displayed in the Solution window after calculations are completed.
 A separate solution window is provided for each function, procedure, subprogram and module.
 However, array variables may optionally be displayed in a separate Arrays table window, rather than in the Solution window.
 A separate tabbed Array table is provided for each function, procedure, subprogram and module, as well as for the Main program.
 Displaying the arrays in the Arrays table not only makes it easier to view the data, but it also allows the array variables to be plotted or copied to a spreadsheet program.